Applying for a passport or ID card if you live in United Kingdom

 The Ministry of Foreign Affairs will first determine if you are a Dutch national.
 If so, you are entitled to a passport or ID card.

 Your passport or ID card will be ready in about 3 weeks.
 You may be asked to provide additional documents to help us assess your application.
 In that case, the decision period will be extended.

 When you apply for a travel document at the Netherlands embassy, you will receive a track & trace code.
 This allows you to track the status of your application online.
 You will be informed by email when your document is ready.

 You can collect your document from the embassy in London or VFS Global in London, Edinburgh and - as of 26 May 2021 - Birmingham.

-- Please check the website of VFS Global for the collection times of the VFS Global offices in London and Edinburgh.
+- Please check the website of VFS Global for the collection times of the VFS Global offices in London, Edinburgh and Birmingham.

 You will receive an invitation by email to collect your document from the embassy or VFS Global as soon as it is ready.
 You will have to collect your new travel document within 3 months of the date if issue.
 If you don’t collect your document within this period, the embassy will make it invalid and you will have to apply for a new travel document.
 When you collect your document, you should bring the invitation with you.
 You do not need to make an appointment.